bessagroup/CRATE/docs/source/rst_doc_files/advanced_usage/interface_dns_solver.rst

 Context
 -------
 One of the key ingredients of any clustering-based reduced-order model is the "compression" of the material RVE into a cluster-reduced RVE (CRVE) by means of a clustering-based domain decomposition, i.e., a cluster analysis that decomposes the spatial domain into a given number of material clusters.
-A material cluster can be defined as a group of domain points that exhibit some sort of similarity according to a given set of clustering features or attributes available at the point level.
+A material cluster can be defined as a group of domain points that exhibit some sort of similarity according to a given set of **clustering features or attributes** available at the point level.
 To take advantage of prior knowledge about such a similarity, the cluster analysis is performed independently for each material phase of the RVE.

 .. note::
    For a fundamental background on clustering-based reduced-order modeling, the interested reader is referred to `Ferreira (2022) <http://dx.doi.org/10.13140/RG.2.2.33940.17289>`_ (see Chapter 4 and Appendix C) and references therein.

 One simple (multi-dimensional) clustering feature could be the vector of Cartesian coordinates, from which the cluster analysis would result in a clustering-based domain decomposition resembling a Voronoi diagram.
-However, given that the goal is to reduce the computational cost of the material RVE analysis without losing the ability to accurately capture the material mechanical behavior, it makes more sense to seek grouping points with similar mechanical behavior instead.
-Not surprisingly, computing such mechanical-based clustering features may involve performing some direct numerical simulation (DNS) analyses of the RVE under given macro-scale loading conditions.
+However, given that the goal is to reduce the computational cost of the material RVE analysis without losing the ability to accurately capture the material mechanical behavior, it makes more sense seeking to group points with **similar mechanical behavior** instead.
+Not surprisingly, computing such **mechanical-based clustering features** may involve performing some **direct numerical simulation (DNS)** analyses of the RVE under given macro-scale loading conditions.
 For instance, this is the case when adopting the fourth-order local elastic strain concentration tensor as the (multi-dimensional) clustering feature.

 Therefore, when selecting clustering features that require data based on the mechanical behavior of the RVE, it is necessary to implement a direct numerical simulation (DNS) multi-scale method to compute such data.